Did you know that more than 40% of a business’ revenue is captured through organic traffic?

 The answer: Optimize your entire 404 error page.

-Try to make a broken link fun, and attempt to make your audience feel less frustrated that they didn’t find what they were originally looking for.
+Try to make a broken link fun, and attempt to make your audience feel less frustrated that they didn’t find what they were originally looking for by:

-- Add a link to a search bar to help the user find what they hoped to read
+- Adding a link to a search bar to help the user find what they hoped to read

-- Give an exclusive freebie (like an eBook or whitepaper) to say sorry
+- Giving an exclusive freebie (like an eBook or white paper) to say sorry

 As you’ve probably recognized, SEO plays a huge role in any content marketing strategy.
 Blog posts, product descriptions and whitepapers all impact how Google views your website, and you’ll need to win-over both Google and your current audience if you’re to stand any chance at reaching the top spots.

 But as Nichole Elizabeth Demere, B2B SaaS Consultant, explains, you’ll need to write for humans before Google:

 The biggest mistake I see is writing for Google, rather than writing for your target audience.
 Write for people.